waveshareteam/e-Paper/2.13inch_e-paper_d_code/python3/readme.txt

   * D/C    ->    22 (Physical, BCM: 25)
   * RES    ->    11 (Physical, BCM: 17)
   * BUSY   ->    18 (Physical, BCM: 24)

     == How to use ==
+    1, open spidev.
+        spi is enabled in config.txt:
+        dtparam=spi=on
+    or in shell:
+        sudo raspi-config
+            - 5 Interfacing Options  Configure connections to peripherals
+                - 5 Interfacing Options  Configure connections to peripherals

-  1, install the Python libraries.
+    2, install the Python libraries.
+        sudo apt-get install python-pip
+        sudo pip install RPi.GPIO
+        sudo pip install spidev
+        sudo apt-get install ttf-wqy-zenhei ttf-wqy-microhei

-  2, change the current directory to where the demo files located.
+    3, change the current directory to where the demo files located.

-  3, run the demo with:
+    4, run the demo with:
-     python main.py
+        sudo python main.py
+    # if use python3:
+        sudo python3 main.py
 */